tochman/the_blue_print/chapters/08-state-management.md

 Each state category exhibits different characteristics and may benefit from distinct management approaches based on scope, persistence, and performance requirements.

-## The State Management Solution Spectrum
+## The state management solution spectrum

 State management should be viewed as a spectrum rather than binary choices.
 Solutions range from simple local component state to sophisticated global state management with advanced debugging capabilities.
 Most applications require solutions positioned strategically within this spectrum based on specific requirements.